MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 # Xbox One Multiplayer Session Directory

-This article provides an overview of multiplayer session creation using the new Xbox One Multiplayer Session Directory (MPSD) service.
+This article provides an overview of multiplayer session creation using the Xbox One Multiplayer Session Directory (MPSD) service.

 This article is directed primarily toward Xbox One title developers who submit their session templates directly to Partner Center.